 There is nothing more important than trust in leadership.

-Whether you are talking about leading your business, a team within your organization, or your family—trust is the vital foundation.
+Whether you are talking about leading your business, a team within your organization, or your family—trust is the essential foundation.

-And if you are operating in a newly remote environment due to COVID19, trust has never been more relevant.
+And if you are operating in a remote environment, trust has never been more vital.

 Your customers need to trust you.
 Your team needs to trust you.
 Your boss needs to trust you.
 And your family definitely needs to trust you.